Revolutionary Mass Festivals: Reception and cultural impact

 The early mass celebrations were permeated by an air of carnivalesque joy and the people's notion of finally achieved freedom.
 This may appear highly paradoxical in the midst of the violence and economic hardship that the revolution had brought about.
-The participatory spectatorship at the “Storming of the Winter Palace” is the most vivid example of how the mass spectacle created historical myth, and replaced the"reality" of the significantly less dramatic events of the 1917 revolution with a more impressive memory.
-Accordingly, for his 1928 movie October: Ten Days That Shook the World, Sergei Eisenstein chose to represent not an accurate picture of the 1917 storming of the Winter Palace, but rather Evreinov's re-enactment.
+The participatory spectatorship at the “Storming of the Winter Palace” is the most vivid example of how the mass spectacle created historical myth, and replaced the "reality" of the significantly less dramatic events of the 1917 revolution with a more impressive memory.
+Accordingly, for his 1928 movie October: Ten Days That Shook the World, Sergei Eisenstein chose to present Evreinov's re-enactment of the 1917 storming of the Winter Palace.

-In her analysis of the revolutionary mass spectacle, Susan Buck-Morss discusses the dual nature of these stagings and their complicated relation to state power.
-They perpetuate a historical past into the present and it is not clear, whether the power over this past actually lies in the hands of the masses any longer or whether it is instead orchestrated by the state, which paradoxically achieved its power through those very revolutionary actions.
+In her analysis of the revolutionary mass spectacle, Susan Buck-Morss discusses the dual nature of these stagings and their complicated relationship to state power.
+They perpetuate a historical past into the present and it is not clear whether the power over this past actually lies in the hands of the masses or whether, it is instead, orchestrated by the state, which paradoxically achieved its power through those very revolutionary actions.
 In re-staging the revolution, the state seeks confirmation of this power, but at the same time the stagings inevitably lack the liberating character of a spontaneous revolution.
 This inherent ambivalence of the revolutionary mass festivals explains why, as a genre, they were later eschewed in favor of the more uniform annual Soviet holidays such as May Day, the anniversary of the Revolution, and - after World War II - Victory Day.